G4br13L-J/spark-scala_First_project/README.md

 This project demonstrates foundational data processing techniques using **Apache Spark with Scala**.
 It's based on a hands-on walkthrough designed to explore Spark SQL capabilities including DataFrame operations, transformations, aggregations, and window functions, using real stock market data (`AAPL.csv`).

+## 🎥 Reference

+This project is based on the [Apache Spark & Scala Course](https://www.youtube.com/playlist?list=PLrnPJCHvNZuDQ-jWPw13-wY2J57Z6epxk) by **Philipp Brunenberg** on YouTube, which covers the complete content implemented here.

 ---

 ## 📁 Project Structure